linhhktran/stress-factor/README.md

  'extracurricular_activities': 1.1071653825402377e-93,
  'bullying': 1.185223781907082e-164}

-All factors are related to stress_level, all are significantly associated with stress levels. --> use all of them in logistic regression.
+All factors are related to `stress_level`, all are significantly associated with stress levels. --> use all of them in logistic regression.

 ---